-Appendix A - Fenland Core Strategy - Summary of Policies (as at Feb 2013).
+Appendix A - Fenland Core Strategy - Summary of Policies (as at Sept 2013).
 See Core Strategy for Details.

-Policy Summary CS1 - Presumption in Favour of Sustain- able Development A general policy as required to be included by central government to complement the National Planning Policy Framework jets CS2 - Facilitating Health and Wellbeing of Fenland Residents Policy requiring developers to take full account of health issues when preparing development proposals And Targ CS3 - Spatial Strategy & Settlement Hierarchy Policy determining which towns and villages fall into what category of the settlement hierarchy.
+Policy Summary CS1 - Presumption in Favour of Sustainable Development A general policy as required to be included by central government to complement the National Planning Policy Framework Jets CS2 - Facilitating Health and Wellbeing of Fenland Residents Policy requiring developers to take full account of health issues when preparing development proposals And Targ CS3 - Spatial Strategy & Settlement Hierarchy Policy determining which towns and villages fall into what category of the settlement hierarchy.
 Development and investment will be prioritised to those places higher up the hierarchy. ategy CS4 - Housing Policy which sets the housing growth targets (11,000 new homes).
-Policy directs the majority of growth to the four market towns, plus other criteria. ing Str CS5 - Meeting Housing Needs Policy setting affordable housing policy.
-Policy also sets out criteria for meeting wider housing need, including Gypsy and Traveller related development.
-Overarching Strategy And Targets CS6 - Employment, Tourism, Community Facilities and Retail Policy to promote employment growth, with a target for new jobs and release of employment land.
+Policy directs the majority of growth to the four market towns, plus other criteria. ng Str CS5 - Meeting Housing Needs Policy setting affordable housing policy.
+Policy also sets out criteria for meeting wider housing need, including Gypsy and Traveller related development. of Fenland Residents CS3 - Spatial Strategy & Settlement Hierarchy CS4 - Housing CS5 - Meeting Housing Needs CS6 - Employment, Tourism, Community Facilities and Retail Policy to promote employment growth, with a target for new jobs and release of employment land.
 Criteria are used to determined appropriate types of employment development.
-Policy also protects community facilities, promotes tourism and directs new retail growth to market town centres. ú CS7 - Urban Extensions Policy setting out a number of important criteria (mix of uses, schools, open spaces, landscaping etc) which every urban extension should meet. ace CS8 - Wisbech Policies and Proposals specific for Wisbech.
-P CS9 - March Policies and Proposals specific for March. ls fo CS10 - Chatteris Policies and Proposals specific for Chatteris. osa CS11 - Whittlesey - Whittlesey Policies and Proposals specific for Whittlesey.
-Proposals for Places CS12 - Rural Areas Development Policy Policy specifically for rural areas, covering matters such as appropriate development, re-use of rural buildings and replacement dwellings. ucture CS13 - Supporting & Mitigating the Impact of a Growing District Policy confirming the need for infrastructure to be provided alongside development, as well as an expectation for developers to contribute towards infrastructure provision. ing Infrastructure CS14 - Responding to Climate Change and Managing the Risk of Flooding Policy sets out an expectation for development to contribute to minimising resource consumption.
+Policy also protects community facilities, promotes tourism and directs new retail growth to market town centres.
+CS7 - Urban Extensions Policy setting out a number of important criteria (mix of uses, schools, open spaces, landscaping etc) which every urban extension should meet. aces CS8 - Wisbech Policies and Proposals specific for Wisbech. 딮 CS9 - March Policies and Proposals specific for March. s fo CS10 - Chatteris Policies and Proposals specific for Chatteris. osal CS11 - Whittlesey Policies and Proposals specific for Whittlesey.
+Proposals for Places CS12 - Rural Areas Development Policy Policy specifically for rural areas, covering matters such as appropriate development, re-use of rural buildings and replacement dwellings. ucture CS13 - Supporting & Mitigating the Impact of a Growing District Policy confirming the need for infrastructure to be provided alongside development, as well as an expectation for developers to contribute towards infrastructure provision.
+Delivering Infrastructure CS14 - Responding to Climate Change and Managing the Risk of Flooding Policy sets out an expectation for development to contribute to minimising resource consumption.
 Criteria are also set out in relation to how renewable energy proposals will be considered.
 Policy confirms the approach the Council will take in relation to Flood Risk and Drainage matters.
-Deliverin CS15 - Creation of a More Sustainable Transport Network Policy covering strategic as well as site specific transport matters. lity CS16 - Building Quality An important policy to ensure all development proposals are of the highest quality, with criteria covering matters such as heritage, biodiversity, local character, waste collection, amenity issues and designing out crime. nt Qua CS17 - Community Safety Policy setting criteria to ensure new development helps facilitate safe communities.
-Environment Quality CS18 - Historic Environment Policy with criteria to preserve or enhance historic assets Envii CS19 - Natural Environment Policy with criteria to protect the natural environment
+Deliveri CS15 - Creation of a More Sustainable Transport Network Policy covering strategic as well as site specific transport matters. lity CS16 - Building Quality An important policy to ensure all development proposals are of the highest quality, with criteria covering matters such as heritage, biodiversity, local character, waste collection, amenity issues and designing out crime.
+Environment Quality CS17 - Community Safety Policy setting criteria to ensure new development helps facilitate safe communities. ronme CS18 - Historic Environment Policy with criteria to preserve or enhance historic assets Envi CS19 - Natural Environment Policy with criteria to protect the natural environment

-Appendix B - Proposed Submission Core Strategy Implementation and Monitoring Framework
+Appendix B - Submission Core Strategy Implementation and Monitoring Framework